We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - people who are overweight

 - people with an underactive thyroid gland, or hypothyroidism

 - people with inflammatory disorders

-- people with immunodeficiency
+- people with a weakened immune system

 - people working in wet conditions

 Certain medications may also increase the risk for this type of fungal infection.
 Topical corticosteroid medications are the most problematic, but birth control pills and antibiotics are other possible causes.
 If you take these types of medications, you should monitor your skin regularly for signs of candida infection.